vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 relevant and accurate information, improving the overall user interaction experience.

-# Exercise 6: Create Power Automate Flow and Integrate Actions
+# Exercise 6: Create Power Automate flow and integrate actions

 In this exercise, you will learn how to create and integrate Power Automate flows with your Copilot.
 These flows will automate key